Skip to Content

 A poorly adjusted pressure-washer carburetor is one of the common causes for the engine to rev erratically.
 Most pressure washers have one or two screws on the carburetor that can be used to adjust the carburetor.

-Start the engine and let it warm to normal operating temperature.
+Start the engine and let it warm to the average operating temperature.
 Adjust both screws equally and find the right setting.
 The goal is to have a smooth-running engine.

 ● Erratic Engine Revving: Gas Issues

-When you have gas in your tank that is more than 2 months old, it can be bad gas.
+When you have gas in your tank that is more than two months old, it can be harmful gas.
 It can lead to erratic engine revving.
 Drain the old gas and replace it with fresh gas.
-Check the carburetor, and clean when necessary.
+Check the carburetor and clean it when necessary.

 Do not let gas in the tank for two months, or add some fuel stabilizer.
 Do not forget to add this also to other stored gas.